 This is a frequent question we get at the reference desk.
-Unlike some other states, jury instructions for Wisconsin are not available anywhere online - either for free or through a subscription database.
-Wisconsin jury instructions are commercially published through the University of Wisconsin's CLEW (Continuing Legal Education for Wisconsin).
+Unlike some other states, jury instructions for Wisconsin are not available anywhere online for free.
+Wisconsin Jury Instructions are available online through a subscription with FastCase. [as of 5/12/2016] Wisconsin jury instructions are commercially published through the University of Wisconsin's CLEW (Continuing Legal Education for Wisconsin).

 Wisconsin's jury instructions are divided into three titles: Civil, Criminal, and Children.
 Civil and criminal jury instructions are issued loose in 3-ring binders (Picture 1).
 The children's jury instructions are issued in annual paperbound volumes.